ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 **Ascent:**

-The RMACC Ascent tier provides users with 100,000 SUs over a 12 month period.
+The RMACC Ascent tier provides users with {{ rmacc_ascent_SUs }} SUs over a 12 month period.
 Please see the table below for a comparison with other allocation tiers; application instructions are in the next section.

 **Peak:**